Skip to main content

 Docker

-We recommend Docker Desktop but other container runtimes might be available.
+We recommend using Docker Desktop or Orbstack, although other container runtimes might work as well.
 A full discussion of how to install and use docker is outside the scope of this guide.

 See Debugging Docker for common tips and tricks.